seatgeek/docker-build-cacher/README.md

 There are binaries provided for `linux-x86_64` and MacOS, check [the releases page](https://github.com/seatgeek/docker-build-cacher/releases) for downloads.

+## How It Works

+This works by parsing the Dockerfile and extracting the `COPY` or `ADD` instructions nested inside `ONBUILD` for each of the stages found in the file.

+It will compare the source files present in such `COPY` or `ADD` instructions to check for changes.
+If it can detect changes, it rewrites your Dockerfile on the fly so that the `FROM` directives in each of the stages use the locally cached images instead of the original base image.

+The effect this `FROM` swap has, is that disk state for the image is preserved between builds.

 ## Usage

 `docker-build-cacher` requires the following environment variables to be present in order to correctly build